Home / Weather News /

 The 30-year average period was also updated in the Pacific Basin, although the results stayed the same.

-For the Eastern Pacific, the 30-year average shows 15 named storms, eight hurricanes, and four major hurricanes while in the Central Pacific there were four named storms, three hurricanes, and two major hurricanes for the 1991-2020 period.
+For the Eastern Pacific, the 30-year average shows 15 named storms, eight hurricanes, and four major hurricanes, while in the Central Pacific, there were four named storms, three hurricanes and two major hurricanes for the 1991-2020 period.

+This 2025 Atlantic Hurricane Season looks to be more active than average.
+Warmer-than-average sea surface temperatures and a neutral ENSO could make this year active.
 Our team of experts will keep a close eye on any storms brewing that might threaten land.

 Irene Sans